About

 After a couple of years, they seemed to understand that the program was simply not going to be anything at all, and they checked out.

-At the same time, my sister went to school for painting, and every piece she made or show she was featured in was front-page news in our house, and rightfully so.
+At the same time, my sister studied painting at a high school that valued and respected art.
+Every piece she made or show she was featured in was front-page news in our house, and rightfully so.
 My parents knew her teachers and classmates.
-They happily engaged in extracurricular activities, trips, and scholarship opportunities for her, so it wasn't like they were just checked out in general.
-They cared when it made sense to do so, and I didn't blame them.
+They happily engaged in extracurricular activities, trips, and scholarship opportunities for her.
+It wasn't like they were checked out in general; they cared when it made sense to do so.

 With Coral Reef Drama, she just... didn't.
 There was nothing obviously off about this, either.
 She saw our first couple of performances and, like my parents, just seemed to intrinsically understand that this was very unserious, and not worthy of her time.
-Instead, she would ask me about my writing or my piano playing, as if to subtly steer me more toward those interests.
+Instead, she would ask me about my writing or my piano playing, as if to subtly steer me toward those interests.
 Theater and acting were almost never brought up.

 The rest of my family followed suit.
 They asked about academics, AP classes, friends, or dating, but never the magnet program for which I went to the school.

 There were a multitude of reasons why I stopped wanting to be an actor over those four years, but my family's subtle turning away from the drama program was a deeply influential one.
 When it came to my grades, my homework, or my other interests, they stayed invested.
-With drama, they went quiet.
+With drama, they went silent.
 And that silence spoke volumes. ❒